dcsturman/simple_json_server/README.md

 The macro both creates your simple server (an actor) from an impl of your struct and also generates documentation for your actor so its 100% clear how to call it.

 The way `simple_json_server` works is:

 1. Create a `struct` and create an `impl` block for it.
 The `impl` block should contain all the methods you want to expose on your server.
 The methods must be `pub async fn` and take `&self` as the first parameter.
 Others are ignored for this purpose.

 2. The `#[actor]` macro will generate the code to make your struct into an actor.
 Each method in turn gets turned into a JSON-RPC where:
-  * the RPC name is the name of the method in your `impl`.
+   - The RPC name is the name of the method in your `impl`
-  * the parameters are JSONified parameters of the method.
+   - The parameters are serialized as JSON parameters of the method.
 They are automatically turned into a JSON object with the name of the parameter as the key.
-The value is the JSON equivalent of the value of the parameter.
+The value is the JSON equivalent of the value of the parameter
-  * the return value is the JSONified return value of the method.
+   - The return value is the JSON-serialized return value of the method
-  * the macro will generate documentation for your actor so its 100% clear how to call it including the specific JSON payload needed to call the method.
+   - The macro will generate documentation for your actor so it's 100% clear how to call it including the specific JSON payload needed to call the method

 3. The `create` method will start a server for you and begin listening for incoming JSON-RPC calls via HTTP. `create_ws` will do the same but via WebSocket.
 Options for `https` and `wss` are also provided.

 ## Quick Start